 Finally, students can pursue a Master of Arts in Communication at Virginia Tech, located in Blacksburg.
 Their program requires the completion of 33 credit hours, and offers two focus areas to choose from: Strategic Communication or Media, Technology, and Society.
 After completing core courses in Communication Theory, Communication Research Methods, and Rhetorical Theory/Criticism, students move onto graduate-level specialization coursework and electives.
 The Department of Communication at Virginia Tech, a part of their College of Liberal Arts and Human Sciences, offers a variety of courses for students to include in their plan of study, such as Mass Media Theory, New Communication Technology, Media Literacy, International Communication, Public Relations Theory and Practice, Health Communications Campaigns, and more.
 Students have the option to write a thesis or complete a non-thesis project and final examination.

-Online Master’s in Communication Programs for Students in Virginia
+Online Master’s in Communication Programs in Virginia

 Another option for Virginia residents interested in pursuing a master’s degree in communication is to enroll in an online program.
 These can be particularly helpful for students who do not live in close proximity to the campus locations listed above and do not want to relocate for their graduate studies, as well as those otherwise unable to commute to class on a regular basis.
 Additionally, the increased flexibility of online learning may be a better fit for working professionals, busy parents, or students with other significant commitments in their schedule.
 Online master’s in communication programs also provide Virginia students with more enrollment and specialization options when it comes to pursuing their degree